Welcome to Wildlife In New York.

 Moose

-The moose is the most prominent member of the deer family (Cervidae), and the largest land mammal in New York State.
-Bulls weigh 600 to 1,200 pounds and stand up to 6 feet tall at the shoulder.
-Cows weigh from 500 to 800 pounds.
-Both sexes have long, grayish-white legs, dark brown or black bodies, and a dangling flap of skin under the throat called a bell.
+The moose holds the distinction of being the largest member of the deer family (Cervidae) and the largest land mammal in New York State.
+Bulls can weigh between 600 to 1,200 pounds, standing up to 6 feet tall at the shoulder, while cows typically weigh between 500 to 800 pounds.
+Both sexes feature long, grayish-white legs, dark brown or black bodies, and a distinctive flap of skin beneath the throat referred to as a bell.

-A mature bull’s bell is much larger than those of cows and younger bulls.
-Cows have light brown faces and a white skin patch under their tails, while bulls have dark faces and no white patch.
-Only bulls grow antlers, beginning in March or April.
-The antlers, which regrow annually, may reach a width of more than 5 feet on mature bulls and are shed from November through January.
+Mature bulls possess significantly larger bells compared to cows and younger bulls.
+Cows have light brown faces with a white skin patch under their tails, while bulls exhibit dark faces and lack the white patch.
+Antlers, a feature exclusive to bulls, start growing in March or April, regrowing annually.
+On mature bulls, antlers can span a width of more than 5 feet and are shed from November through January.

-Moose occur in boreal forest areas of the Northern Hemisphere.
-In North America, they are found from Alaska eastward to the Atlantic Ocean, and south into the Rocky Mountains, northern Great Lakes, and the Northeast.
+Moose are typically found in boreal forest areas across the Northern Hemisphere.
+In North America, their range extends from Alaska to the Atlantic Ocean, and south into the Rocky Mountains, northern Great Lakes, and the Northeast.
+In New York, the majority of moose are concentrated in the northeastern part of the state, particularly in the Adirondack Mountains and the Taconic Highlands along the borders of Massachusetts and Vermont.

-Moose are primarily browsers, feeding on the leaves, twigs, and buds of hardwood and softwood trees and shrubs.
-An adult moose eats 40 to 60 pounds of browse every day.
+Moose are primarily browsers, consuming the leaves, twigs, and buds of both hardwood and softwood trees and shrubs.
+An adult moose has a daily diet that ranges from 40 to 60 pounds of browse.

-Favored plant species include willows, birches, maples, balsam fir, viburnums, aspen, and mountain ash.
-In the winter, moose may strip and eat the bark from small trees, usually maples and aspen.
+Preferred plant species in their diet include willows, birches, maples, balsam fir, viburnums, aspen, and mountain ash.
+During the winter, moose may resort to stripping and eating the bark from small trees, particularly maples and aspen.

-In the summer, moose feed heavily on aquatic plants in ponds and wetlands, wading into the water and reaching beneath the surface for plants.
-They also depend on these wet areas to escape from biting insects and hot weather.
+In the summer, moose extensively feed on aquatic plants found in ponds and wetlands.
+They wade into the water, reaching beneath the surface to graze on plants.
+Additionally, these wet areas serve as refuges where moose can escape biting insects and hot weather.

-Ideal moose habitat consists of a mosaic of upland mature mixed forest, open areas created by burns or logging, and wetlands.
-The regrowth of browse species after a fire or clearcut offers nutritious food in large quantities needed by moose.
-Small clear-cuts with some softwood cover retained are better than large clear-cuts of more than 100 acres.
+Optimal moose habitat is characterized by a diverse landscape, including upland mature mixed forests, open areas resulting from burns or logging, and wetlands.
+The regrowth of browse species after events like fires or clearcuts provides the nutritious food in large quantities that moose require.
+Small clear-cuts with some retained softwood cover are preferable to large clear-cuts exceeding 100 acres.

-Parasites: Moose are susceptible to a parasite called brain worm that infects the nervous system and usually causes death.
-Other parasites, such as liver flukes and lungworms can weaken a moose and make it susceptible to secondary infections.
-In other states with a higher moose density, winter ticks have become the main mortality factor for moose, but these ticks have not yet been documented in New York.
-The winter tick spends three life cycles on an individual animal, feeding on its blood during each cycle.
+2. Parasites: Moose are vulnerable to a parasite called brainworm, which infects the nervous system and often leads to death.
+Other parasites like liver flukes and lungworms can weaken moose, making them susceptible to secondary infections.
+Although winter ticks, a common cause of mortality in other states with higher moose densities, have not been documented in New York, they spend three life cycles on an individual animal, feeding on its blood during each cycle.

-Vehicle Collisions: Vehicle collisions are a significant mortality factor for moose, especially where road densities are high.
-Moose are so tall that an automobile usually passes under the body, causing the moose to come over the hood into the windshield and onto the roof.
-Moose are most active from dusk to dawn, when their coloration makes them difficult to see in the roadway and their eyes are usually above the reach of car headlights.
+3. Vehicle Collisions: Vehicle collisions are a significant cause of moose mortality, especially in areas with high road densities.
+Due to their height, moose collisions often result in the animal coming over the hood into the windshield and onto the roof of the vehicle.
+Moose are most active from dusk to dawn, making them challenging to spot on the roadway during these times, and their coloration makes them less visible, especially when their eyes are above the reach of car headlights.

 Summary of Wildlife in New York